Fall Wardrobe Deals From the Nordstrom Anniversary Sale

 The Anniversary Sale is the ideal time to grab new wardrobe additions ahead of fall (it'll be here before we know it!).
-You'll score limited-time low prices on fall weather staples like sweaters, boots, leather jackets and leggings from lines you love, including Tory Burch, Open Edit, Spanx, AllSaints and Barefoot Dreams.
+You'll score limited-time low prices on fall weather staples like sweaters, boots, leather jackets and leggings from your favorite brands, including Tory Burch, Open Edit, Spanx, AllSaints and Barefoot Dreams.

 That's not all you'll find at the Nordstrom Anniversary Sale.
-Shop ET Style's selection of the best deals at the Nordstrom Anniversary Sale.
+Shop ET Style's selection of the best Nordstrom Anniversary Sale items.

-Find more amazing fashion items on sale like Zendaya-approved UGG slippers, designer pieces, trendy shoes and J.Lo's go-to Beyond Yoga activewear.
+Find more amazing fashion items on sale like Zendaya-approved UGG slippers, designer pieces, trendy shoes and J.Lo's go-to Beyond Yoga leggings.

 Hurry, deals are selling out fast!